Is Africa the drunk continent? How Time Magazine ignored the dataComments 4

 A similar abstention rate of 72.3% was found in a 2011 study published in the African Journal of Psychiatry.
 The study used data from the 2008 South African National HIV, Incidence, Behaviour and Communication survey.

-The 53 other countries in Africa
+The 53 other states in Africa

-The remaining 53 African countries vary greatly in their consumption rates, according to the WHO.
 Countries that have large Muslim populations tend to have low per capita alcohol consumption rates.
 Examples of these include Mali (1 litre per person per year on average), Comoros (0.4 litres), Guinea (0.8), Libya (0.11 litres), Egypt (0.37 litres), Mauritania (0.1 litres), Somalia (0.5 litres) and Algeria (1 litre).
 An article that looked at two of these countries and concluded that “Africans are teetotalers” would suffer from the same flaws as the Time article.

 Higher up the spectrum you’ll find the Democratic Republic of the Congo (4.2 litres), Angola (5.4 litres) and Tanzania (6.8 litres).
 Uganda (11.9 litres) and Nigeria (12.3 litres) have Africa’s highest consumption rates.
 However, Nigeria’s consumption rate is only 0.01 litres higher than the WHO European region’s average consumption rate.